A Trace in the Sand

 We're raising awareness, so we can together make this a more wonderful world.
 It takes talking and writing about it though, so we get to understand each other's experiences and perspectives, where it hurts and frustrates, where we can reach out and help.
 We talk about it, to change it.
 We try to expose the truth, to reshape the truth when it will help us be more the humanity we want to be.
 Words are an instrument of peaceful change, for they help us become aware of actions we can choose more to take.
 Habits we can try to regroove and shift away from.
 Martin Luther King and Nelson Mandela helped us note and reshape fundamental social truths.
 We still have a long way to go on race, on gender, on socio-economic grounds, on freedom to love whom we love and to be ourselves no matter what body we were cast in, on age, and more....

 A few points.
-I wouldn't classify 2 rape or sexual abuse case per 1000 per year (and 4 per 1000 for younger women) as rare...
+Even if the numbers were accurate, 2 rape or sexual abuse case per 1000 per year (and 4 per 1000 for younger women) is not dismissably rare...
 Moreover, there is data like this data sheet from the CDC and "1 in 5 women in Indiana have been victims of rape at some point in their lifetime!!"...
-Know too that many incidents are not reported, and more are close-calls that teach/remind women to be cautious.
+Know too that many incidents are not reported, and more are close-calls that teach/remind women the risk is real.
 I could tell you a story about ECOOP'97 for example.

 I don't want this trace to be the one that gets talked about.
 My Trace represents 8 years of arguably excellent discourse on architects architecting architecture -- that it has received so little attention has to be one of the atrocities of our field?
 Oh, that's just a little dramatic hyperbole as ego-salve, she smiles teasing-wryly!!
 Anyway, it would not be fair to make a victim of me for this attempt to raise awareness by touching just a gentle ripple of insight among those few who chance to read here. ;-)

-I too am on a journey, and there are many lessons.
+10/28/14: I too am on a journey, and there are many lessons.
 One is that I play a role in the experience of other women, and at first I had to pay attention to paying attention to other women in our field -- to following women on Twitter, to "hearing" them -- noticing their tweets and following through on their pointers, reading their work and giving them a more even playing field in my own attention space.
-And it's not just women -- I try to attend to, to notice, to hear, to pay attention to a diverse set of people in our field, not just those who are prominant and dominant, assertive and who self-promote with a degree of generosity they don't extend to others.
+And it's not just women -- I try to attend to, to notice, to hear, to pay attention to a diverse set of people in our field, and especially people of color and other URMs and people subject to various prejudices, biases and discrimination.
+This standing together, made it easier for the aggressors to get away with their harassment and even rape.
+We need to change that/that is what we are working on/through, when a wave of "reaction" floods through the twitters...

 Oh yeah, as real service to you goes, I need to catch you up on some of the movies that worked out my mind while I worked out my body these past evenings. :-)